Overview

 Prostatitis is a condition of the prostate gland most often linked with swelling and irritation, called inflammation.
 Prostatitis can make it painful or hard to urinate.
 It also may cause pain in the groin, pelvic area or genitals.
 Bacterial infections cause some but not all prostatitis.

-The prostate gland, about the size of a walnut, sits just below the bladder in people assigned male at birth.
+The prostate gland, about the size of a walnut, sits just below the bladder in men.
 It surrounds the top part of the tube that drains urine from the bladder, called the urethra.
-The prostate and other sex glands make the fluid that carries sperm during ejaculation.
-This fluid is called semen.
+The prostate and other sex glands make the fluid (semen) that carries sperm during ejaculation.

 Types